COS301-SE-2024/WhatsOn-UP/docs/VuePress/docs/documentation/architecture/quality-requirements.md

-## Quality requirements

 1. ## Usability

 1.1  The application should have an intuitive user interface, easy navigation, and clear event categorization to ensure users can quickly find and engage with events of interest.

 Strategy:
 * Designing a simple Intuitive layout that allows for easy navigation between pages.

   Implementation:

 * We used Interface metaphors which have the ability to make learning the system much easier,this helps the users to understand underlying conceptual models.

 Examples:
+(These examples are not comprehensive; they merely demonstrate the concepts utilised in the project.)
 | Material interface metaphors | Conceptual understanding |
 | :---- | :---- |
 | **Home Icon** (very common in websites or apps for navigation to the introductory page) | Users understand that pressing "home" will take them back to a familiar or central point in the app or website |